Skip to content

 Dihexa Dosage Protocols

-Dihexa dosing in research requires extreme caution due to its extraordinary potency — it has been reported to be up to 10 million times more potent than BDNF in promoting synaptogenesis.
+Dihexa dosing in research requires extreme caution due to its extraordinary potency — it has been reported to be up to 10 million times more potent than BDNF at promoting synaptogenesis in vitro.
+This does not translate to 10 million times the cognitive effect, but it does mean that dihexa operates at remarkably low doses compared to other nootropic peptides like semax or selank.

 Reconstitution & Preparation